-201 8 20 17
+Market indices 2018 2017

+- Effect in Effect in

-Market indices Change in index % Effect in SAR'000 Change in index % Effect in SAR'000
+Change in index % SAR'000 Change in index % SAR'000

-Tadawul +5 49,292 +5 38,187
+- Todouuul +5 49,292 +5 38,187

--5 (49,292) -5 (38,187)
+Tadawul -5 (49,292) -5 (38,187)

 36. Liquidity risk

 Liquidity risk is the risk that the Bank will be unable to meet its net funding requirements.
 Liquidity risk can be caused by market disruptions or credit downgrades, which may cause certain sources of funding to dry up suddenly.
 To mitigate this risk, management has diversified funding sources, manages assets with liquidity in mind and maintains a healthy balance of cash, cash equivalents and readily marketable securities.